Molly Raynor

-Molly Raynor (June 5, 1905 – 12 March 1976) was a New Zealand and Australian actress.
+Molly Raynor (6 May 1903 – 12 March 1976) was a New Zealand–born actress who also worked in the United Kingdom and Australian, known for early film roles in adaptations of Steele Rudd's On Our Selection and Grandad Rudd, and also the films The Hayseeds and Strike Me Lucky.

+Biography

+Raynor was born Molly Rayner (with an "e") 6 May 1903 in Dunedin, New Zealand, to caricature artist Frederick Richards Rayner, born in Swansea, South Wales, and singer and actress Rhoda Blanche Duckworth.

-Raynor was born 5 June 1905 in Dunedin, New Zealand.
-She left New Zealand as a school girl to study music, elocution, and singing at the Sydney Conservatorium of Music.
-She married John McIntosh Beattie (John Warwick) in 1929.
+She left New Zealand as a school girl to study music, elocution and singing at the Sydney Conservatorium of Music.

+She married actor and playwright/dramatist John Warwick in 1929.
 She died in Sydney, Australia, on 12 March 1976.

-Life

-Educated in Dunedin, Raynor left to study music at the Sydney Conservatorium.

-Shortly after arriving in Sydney she appeared as one of Mrs. Bennett-Whites "Cheer-Oh Girls", a concert party that raised funds for charitable causes relating to soldiers and veterans - where she appeared between 1921 and 1927, giving character sketches.
+Shortly after arriving in Sydney, she appeared as one of Mrs. Bennett-White's "Cheer-Oh Girls", a concert party that raised funds for charitable causes relating to soldiers and veterans.
+She appeared between 1921 and 1927, giving character sketches.